 Women's Advocate Lersy Boria, who is at the helm of OPM, told Refinery29 via email that though there is no data showing an increase of domestic violence cases after hurricanes Irma and Maria, "we can't say that there was a decrease either, since studies show that [in these circumstances] there's no reporting and the victims, who continue to be victimized by their partners, remain silent.
 In the face of a natural disaster, it's possible that the population's priority and focus is on survival and recovery."

 She added that OPM's 24-hour hotline was up and running two days after Maria.
-The agency also had a social worker on the 911 emergency centre to help with calls from survivors.
+The agency also had a social worker on the 911 emergency center to help with calls from survivors.
 "We were able to help with around 200 cases through that effort," she said.

 Other than OPM's direct number, four emergency domestic violence hotlines were down in the immediate aftermath of the storm.
 The few survivors who might have had access to cell service probably couldn’t get through to 911 because emergency responders were attending other issues, Cruz said.

-The statistics were crucial post-Maria in order for organisations to receive the funding and resources to help the influx of women seeking help, Pizarro Quiles said.
+The statistics were crucial post-Maria in order for organizations to receive the funding and resources to help the influx of women seeking help, Pizarro Quiles said.
 “Since the storm, we’ve seen waiting lists for our services.
 That’s something that has never happened, and if you’re in a situation of violence, you just can’t afford to wait three or four months to get help.”

 Puerto Rico is no stranger to intimate partner violence.
 In fact, the island has historically seen some of the highest domestic violence rates in the world.
 The local police in particular were hit with charges that the department was routinely and systematically failing survivors: A years-long investigation by the American Civil Liberties Union (ACLU) found “significant delays in the adjudication of protection orders ... dramatic under-enforcement of violations of protection orders; inadequate staffing ... lack of adequate evidence collection and case investigation,” among other issues.